JustifiableConcepts/vivet-in-aeternum/README.md

 ----
 #### Repo Structure
 - README.MD - Information about the game; Game Bible, how to play, references, and credits
-- /development - Workfiles for the cards and artwork.
-After the first phase of the game, this will be cleaned up.
+- /development - Initial Dev notes, After the first phase of the game, this will be removed
-- /art - Finished artwork for the cards and board
+- /game - Finished artwork for the cards and board
+- /artwork - Workfiles for the cards and artwork.

 ----
 #### Credits